 Formerly derelict, Newhall Mains is a family-run estate on the Black Isle peninsula, which has been lovingly restored over three years.

 Rooms feature bespoke furnishings paired with bold patterned wallpaper.
 Even the rugs have been spun using the wool from the estate’s own flock of sheep.

 But one of the biggest ‘wow’ factors is the private airfield that runs beside the property allowing guests to arrive in style.
-While scenic flights over the Highlands can be arranged with the local flight school.
+Scenic flights over the Highlands can also be arranged with the local flight school.

-The location is close to North Coast 500, Scotland’s answer to Route 66.
-It’s also the perfect base to visit Cromarty Firth, the UK’s best spot for watching bottlenose dolphins.
+The location is close to North Coast 500 – Scotland’s answer to Route 66 – and is the perfect base to visit Cromarty Firth, the UK’s best spot for watching bottlenose dolphins.

 Rooms start from £95 a night

 This former coaching inn turned 14-bedroom boutique hotel is set to be one of Bath’s most exciting new places to stay.

 The building centres around a beautiful courtyard and is split over three floors.

 In the rooms expect luxuries like kingsize beds, rainfall showers, REN toiletries, Nespresso machines and Netflix should you want to watch it.